Checking if IPC Acute Malnutrition sample size requirements were met

 console.

-Now that we are acquainted with the dataset, we can proceed to execute the task.
+Now that we got acquainted with the data set, we can proceed to execute the task.
 To achieve this, we simply do:

 mw_check_ipcamn_ssreq(